-RaukR, Advanced R for Bioinformatics, Summer course
+RaukR, Advanced R for Bioinformatics, Summer course (CANCELLED)

 International course.
 The course is open for researchers at university or in industry such as PhD students, postdocs, group leaders, core facility staff and analysts.

 Responsible teachers: Marcin Kierczak, Sebastian DiLorenzo